 - The building is ‘fit for purpose’.
 CAN staff will support the management committee to undertake risk assessments, energy audits and accessibility checks.
 A small grant can be made available to carry out simple upgrades as well as support to find funding for more extensive work

 - Appropriate insurances and licences have been acquired

-- Volunteers receive ongoing support and training in Dementia Awareness, Food Safety, Equality and Diversity and First Aid
+- Volunteers receive ongoing support and training in Dementia Awareness, Food Safety, Equality and Diversity, First Aid and more.

 How are the Warm Hubs run?